Layakalva/Movie-Ticket-Booking-System/README.md

 # Movie-Ticket-Booking-System
-A simple Movie Ticket Booking System built using MySQL to manage movies, theaters, bookings, and revenue
+Movie Ticket Booking System is a web application that allows users to browse movies, view showtimes, and book tickets.
+It manages movie details, theaters, and seat availability while tracking booking history and calculating daily revenue.